ooyala/_legacy_code-samples/README.md

 ## CodeIgniter

 This is a sample CodeIgniter app made for getting yourself running in no time.
-It is already integrated with the Ooyala PHP SDK (/application/third_party/php-v2-sdk) and CodeIgniter framework, so there is no need to add anything external.
+It is already integrated with the Ooyala PHP SDK and the CodeIgniter framework, so it is self-contained.

 ## What is CodeIgniter
-CodeIgniter is a framework in PHP designed to have as low overhead as possible.
+[CodeIgniter](http://ellislab.com/codeigniter) is a framework in PHP designed to have as low overhead as possible.
 It follows an MVC pattern, where you pass information to the view in the following way:
 $this->view->load("name_of_the_view", $data)

+## What is Ooyala PHP SDK
+The SDK is a client class to interact with [Ooyala V2 API](http://support.ooyala.com/developers/documentation/concepts/book_api.html).
+This example already has a copy of it at /application/third_party/php-v2-sdk but if you have any doubts or want to check out the source you can find it [here]((/application/third_party/php-v2-sdk))

+## Folders structure
 The relevant files are structured in the following way:
 /application
     /assets